Mental health services for schools in England

 • Teacher training: There are many different mental health training providers in England.
 These may be charities delivering in-person training, like Place2Be’s Mental Health Champions training or YoungMinds who have a range of training options.
 Charities like the Anna Freud Centre also offer different online training courses suitable for schools across the UK.

 • Mental health interventions: Some schools may consider running specific mental health and wellbeing programmes.
-Some of these may be free, like the Link programme, while others may cost money, like PATHS® or Jigsaw.
+Some of these may be free, like the Link programme (now retired), while others may cost money, like PATHS® or Jigsaw.

 • In-school counselling: School counselling is not mandatory in England, but some schools may choose to invest in counselling services for pupils.
 You could hire individual counsellors to work in your school via organisations like the BACP, speak to your local authority about already available school counselling services, or work with organisations who offer school counselling services like The Spark.